 Do you have a stressful work or everyday life?
-Then you know how hard it can be to cook regularly and in a balanced manner.
-So plan ahead with some good meal prep!
+Then you know how hard it can be to cook regularly and in a balanced way.
+So get ready to plan ahead with some meal prep!

 “Meal Prep” simply means “precooking”- or preparing meals in advance.
 This method is especially great for people who have a lot of stress and little time.
 The advantage is that you can choose when you want to cook as well as the quantity of food.

 Meal prep is very easy if you have a kitchen with a stove or microwave to warm up food accordingly.
 If not, you can create a variety ready-to-go meals like salads and sandwiches, for example.
 You can also prepare vegan dishes, snacks for children during breaks, or lunch between two meetings.
 With meal prep, you don’t need extra snack bars since you have balanced and healthy meals all ready to go!